-The Act-Belong-Commit Youth Connectors program involves engaging young people between the ages of 16 and 25 in the Act-Belong-Commit principles for good mental health, and up-skilling them to be able to assist and encourage peers to engage in mentally healthy activities.
+The Act-Belong-Commit Youth Connectors program engages young people (‘Connectors’) between the ages of 16 and 25 in the Act-Belong-Commit principles for good mental health, upskilling them to be able to assist and encourage peers to engage in mentally healthy activities.

-- Shift perceptions of mental health to encompass wellbeing, de-stigmatise mental illness, and encourage help-seeking behaviour
+- Increase awareness of mental health to encompass wellbeing, de-stigmatise mental illness, and encourage help-seeking behaviour

-Young people interested in becoming a Youth Connector attend a two-hour interactive workshop where they get to meet likeminded individuals and participate in educational and interactive activities.
+Young people interested in becoming a Youth Connector are invited to attend a fun, interactive two-hour workshop in their local town, where they meet like-minded individuals and participate in educational and interactive activities.